The King of Bernina: Plot

 The film is set in the Napoleonic era at the beginning of the 19th century.
 After three years in a remote monastery, Cilgia and Monika return to the French-occupied Engadine.
 Cilgia is the niece of the village priest.
-On their way to the village, they meet Markus Paltram, who once lived there.
+On their way to the village, they meet Markus Paltram (based on the life of Gian Marchet Colani), who once lived there.
 His father was the village blacksmith but left when he was thought to be a murderer after an accident on the mountain.
 He died of grief far away.
 His son now returns to the village as an adult.
 He wants to work as a gunsmith or blacksmith.
 In the village, however, he is met with suspicion and rejection.
 The boastful Seni in particular makes his life difficult.
 Seni also has his eye on the beautiful gypsy daughter Pia.
 Her family is leaving the village.
 Halfway there, they find the seriously injured Siegesmund Gruber, the son of a wealthy landowner.
 He was hunted and almost shot by the French.
 Pia and Markus bring Siegesmund across the border into Austria.
 Seni wants to bring Markus to justice, fearing French revenge.
 Only when it becomes clear that Siegesmund is the one who was rescued do the men in the village calm down.

 A short time later, it is announced that the Engadin is free and Napoleon has withdrawn.
 A shooting festival is held to celebrate, and Markus wins.
 He dances his victory dance with Cilgia, whom he loves, and is mocked by Seni and his men.
 When he returns to his place, his rifle is missing.
 It turns out that the gypsies stole it.
 Pia, however, secretly steals her father's rifle and returns it to Markus, whom she intends to seduce.
 Since Markus is not at home, she looks for him on the mountain.
 While trying to attract his attention, Pia falls.
 Markus takes her into his house and nurses her back to health.
 Siegesmund, too, is now healthy and visits Cilgia.
 He has fallen in love with her and wants to marry her, but Cilgia rejects him.
 She loves Markus.
 Markus, however, is jealous and believes Cilgia prefers the rich Siegesmund, especially since Markus only wants to marry her once he has cleared his name in the village.
 Among other things, he campaigns for a ban on hunting in the Bernina region—another reason why Seni wants to drive Markus out of the area, since hunting has always been free.